 In conclusion, ACID transactions allow the application developer to focus on solving problems.
 At VoltDB, we work every day on distributed systems problems like consensus, coordination and fault resolution.
 We push forward on state management and managing concurrent access.
 We do this so you don’t have to – so you can focus on your problem, without worrying about ours.
 Distributed databases are messy.
 Through ACID transactions with full serializable isolation, VoltDB users are protected from that messiness.

-Learn more about the VoltDB in-memory, transactional database.
+Learn more about the VoltDB in-memory, transactional database, or download our whitepaper: The Importance of ACID Isolation.